galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

         │   pom.xml
 ```

-The parent project contains a test bundle that contains a test class.
-The OBR module creates a OBR that describes the test bundle in the project.
-The parent pom.xml stores the build mechanisms for the project and every child project (module) inherits these.
+As you can see, within the parent project is a test bundle, `com.example.company.mytests.group1` that contains a test class, `SIMBANKIVT.java`.
+The parent project also contains an OBR module which creates a OBR that describes the test bundle within the parent project.
+The parent _pom.xml_ stores the build mechanisms for the parent project and any child projects (modules) will inherit these build mechanisms.

 Points to note around naming conventions:

 The _artifactId_ must be unique for each Maven project under a _groupId_.
 To prevent confusion, you should make it unique across _groupIds_.
 The _groupId_ and _artifactId_ can nominally be anything you choose, but if you were to ever consider publishing the project on Maven Central, you would have to ensure that they were unique across Maven Central.
-Because of this, and to avoid future name collisions, it is conventional to use (reversed) company domain names, which leads to patterns like ```com.example.company.tests.parent```.
+Because of this, and to avoid future name collisions, it is conventional to use (reversed) company domain names, which leads to patterns that are similar to ```com.example.company.tests.parent```.

 ## Create a parent project

-The following example is based on the naming convention ```com.example.company``` and uses the SimBankIVT test code.
+The following example is based on the naming convention ```com.example.company``` and uses the _SimBankIVT_ test code as the example test class.

 Complete the following steps to create a parent project: